WHO WE ARE

 Our calendar of events is pretty diverse, and that's intentional.
-We know that young adults have varied interests, so we try to offer a wide variety of get-togethers.
+We know that the Jewish young adults of Atlanta have varied interests, so we try to offer a wide variety of get-togethers.

 Some of our events have become traditions.
 Every year, we make our own hamentashen for Purim, using all the traditional fillings (apricot, raspberry, poppy) and a few outside-the-box ones too (cookie dough, caramel, marshmallow, chocolate peanut butter- just to name a few).
 We also make our own Chanukah candles.
 Don't worry, though – you don't need to be crafty, and there is no hot, dripping wax.
 We just roll sheets of colored beeswax!
 A few times a year, we get together for Shabbat dinner and game night (board games, that is).
 We also volunteer in the community a couple times each year.
-We come together on the second night of Passover for a community Seder.
 And we always have an interactive, very personal and meaningful, discussion-based alternative to services for Rosh Hashanah.

 We also like to do new things!
 A few of our favorite past events include a murder mystery night with professional actors, a Civil Rights bus tour of key historic sites in Atlanta, summer-camp style color war (you can call it field day if you prefer), and a hands-on challah baking lesson.
 We once celebrated Shabbat together at Skyline Park, the old times amusement park on the rooftop of Ponce City Market.